Spotty rain but otherwise a ‘summer-like’ Memorial Day weekend

-The Memorial Day weekend will certainly feel like the unofficial start of summer!
+A bit of patchy fog will linger around parts of the area Sunday morning, so watch for reduced visibility.

+The summer-like weather is expected to stick around today with highs topping out in the middle and upper 80s once again.

-Highs will be back in the middle 80s along with a bit of humidity making it feel even warmer.
-A few pop-up showers and storms will be possible during the afternoon and evening hours both days this weekend.
-Otherwise, look for a mix of sun and clouds for both Saturday and Sunday.
+The humid conditions will making it feel even warmer on Sunday afternoon.
+A few pop-up showers and storms will be possible during the afternoon and evening hours, but it will not be a washout.

-Memorial Day has a slightly better chance for wet weather with a 40% chance of showers and storms.
+Memorial Day has a slightly better chance for wet weather with a 40 percent chance of showers and storms.

 Monday will not be a washout and there is no need to cancel your plans, but just keep your eye to the sky.